Western Illinois University: Macomb Campus

 - Have a completed application on file with the School of Nursing by the due date.

-- Submit a current copy of the Illinois License to practice nursing as a Registered Professional Nurse.
+- Submit a current copy of the State License to practice nursing as a Registered Professional Nurse.

 - Students must complete (or transfer in) all general education and support course requirements by the due date.
 There are 60 semester hours of general education and support courses.